mikearcaro/AreaProfileCorrelation/README.md

 Run AreaProfileCorr.m to run demo.
 A demo dataset is included to illustrate the analysis.
+Output can be viewed as overlay in AFNI with anatomical.nii as underlay.

 The AFNI MATLAB toolbox is needed to write out the data into BRIK format: https://afni.nimh.nih.gov/